sam-hobbs/harbour-hammerhead-torch/README.md

 # Hammerhead Torch
 A simple torch app, originally written for the LG Nexus 5 (codename "hammerhead") port of Sailfish OS.

+This branch used qtmultimedia to control the torch by default, and falls back to the controlfile method if that doesn't work.

+The qtmultimedia method is currently not supported in Sailfish.

 Hammerhead Torch now automatically detects the following hardware:
 * Jolla A
 * LG Nexus 5 ("Hammerhead")